-- When the project is likely to be prolonged, and you want to have all of the parameters and metrics stored in a single place
+- When the project is likely to be prolonged, and you want to have all parameters and metrics stored in a single place

-Do any of these sounds like your case?
+Do any of these sound like your case?
 Then let’s dive in.

 First of all, you’ll need to Install MLflow and scikit-learn.
 To do this, simply run